-Realizing what you want to do, at least for me, has been a long, drawn out process.
-But recently I have realized the answer to this somewhat daunting question.
+Realizing what you want to do, at least for me, had been a long, drawn out process.
+But back in the fall of 2014 I realized the answer to that somewhat daunting question.

 I want a career in User Experience.

 At the beginning of my college career my path seemed clear.
 I was to spend five years at Kansas State University studying Interior Architecture & Product Design and then start practicing.
 Around the halfway point in my studies that path started to become unclear.
 I was realizing that architecture wasn’t the career path for me.
-From that point until recently I have struggled to pinpoint where my knowledge, talents, and passions would take me.
+From that point until the fall of 2014 I struggled to pinpoint where my knowledge, talents, and passions would take me.

 I have always had a passion for creating great experiences for people.
-This has been evident in much of my work since leaving school.
-Working at my community church striving to exude hospitality and inclusion has shown me how creating great experiences fosters growth and meaningful relationships.
-Assisting customers at The Apple Store with their technical questions and problems has shown me how great experiences create lifelong customers.
+This has been evident in much of my work after leaving school.
+Working at my community church striving to exude hospitality and inclusion has shown me how creating great experiences foster growth and meaningful relationships.
+Assisting customers at the Apple Store with their technical questions and problems has shown me how great experiences create lifelong customers.
 And, most recently, working at a user experience research and design firm (in downtown Seattle, WA) has shown me how creating great user experiences leads to enriching lives.

-My most recent work managing usability labs and the technology needs of my colleagues has brought clarity to my career path.
-I want to be a career in user experience.
-Seeing the day-to-day work of those around me and getting to collaborate on several projects has helped tremendously with that once daunting question.
-I know with the right education and training in conjunction with my talents and passions I can excel in a UX career.
+My work managing usability labs and the technology needs of my colleagues brought clarity to my career path.
+It helped me see that I wanted a career in user experience.
+Seeing the day-to-day work of those around me and getting to collaborate on several projects helped tremendously with that once daunting question.
+I knew that with the right education and training, in conjunction with my talents and passions, that I could excel in a UX career.

-As I pursue my UX goal I’ll be documenting my steps along the way.
-Follow along here.
+So I began pursuing my UX goal and have been documenting my steps along the way.